Settings

 Legally speaking, they don't own the binaries but just have a temporary monopoly.

-ranger_danger a year ago
+ranger_danger 2 years ago

 OSX-KVM may be next.
 I know it contains many copies of the "pleasedontsteal" key and it used to have direct downloads for full OSX images, but that was wiped from the repo years ago (multiple forks still have it though).

-metadat a year ago
+metadat 2 years ago

 How is it copyright infringement?
 Who was going to buy a Mac but then found this and was like "Oh, this docker thing is way better".
 If you've ever tried this docker thing, you'd know it's a pain in the ass. :)